Qiskit/qiskit/CONTRIBUTING.md

 release is ready a full release will be tagged and published from `stable/*`.

 ## Adding deprecation warnings
 The Qiskit code is part of Qiskit and, therefore, the [Qiskit Deprecation Policy](./DEPRECATION.md) fully applies here.
-Additionally, Qiskit does not allow `DeprecationWarning` warnings in its testsuite.
+Additionally, Qiskit's testsuite breaks if a `DeprecationWarning` is emitted.
 If you are deprecating code, you should add a test to use the new/non-deprecated method (most of the time based on the existing test of the deprecated method) and alter the existing test to check that the deprecated method still works as expected, [using `assertWarns`](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertWarns).
 The `assertWarns` context will silence the deprecation warning while checking that it raises.

 For example, if `Obj.method1` is being deprecated in favour of `Obj.method2`, the existing test (or tests) for `method1` might look like this: